 The midterms have now been written and we just got back from a visa run.
 It is starting to look like half of our time in Phuket has already passed.
 Oh no!
 We are currently studying at the Prince of Songkla University in Phuket.
 Most Europeans know Phuket just for the tourism, and it is no wonder why that is – there is a lot of tourism here.
 Being here as a student though, we get to discover so much more than the typical sights that the package travellers always visit.
 To be honest, we have only visited Patong Beach twice – and that’s the place where most of the tourists tend to stay at.
 We are living on the eastern side of this beautiful place, close to Phuket town, a city with a various nice bars and busy night markets.
 This is the place where we spent many our evenings eating out, playing snooker, and having some cold drinks with friends.
 Sounds like a big holiday, doesn’t it?

-One of the most commonly asked questions we get from tourists and friends back home is “Do you really study?”, and the answer is simple: yes.
+One of the most commonly asked questions we get from tourists and friends back home is, “Do you really study?” and the answer is simple: yes.
 The Prince of Songkla University is one of the best universities in Southeast Asia.
 We have to do all kinds of assignments and some homework too in almost every subject.
-On top of that, we have 80% minimum attendance, so there is not much room for slacking.
-So although out of school we get to enjoy a relaxed Thai-lifestyle, and the workload may not be as heavy as at home universities, we are still studying full-time.
-Our lecturers are from UK, Australia, Eastern-Europe and Thailand.
+On top of that, we have an 80% minimum attendance, so there is not much room for slacking.
+So although out of school, we get to enjoy a relaxed Thai lifestyle, and the workload may not be as heavy as at home universities, we are still studying full-time.
+Our lecturers are from the UK, Australia, Eastern Europe, and Thailand.
 We would definitely like to mention Colin too, our lecturer in Intercultural Communication; he is really something special.
-He’s also our contact person for everything and informs us very well about any current university affairs, but also makes sure to keep us up to date on any events happening on the island.
+He’s also our contact person for everything and informs us very well about any current university affairs, but he also makes sure to keep us up to date on any events happening on the island.
 And he is often attending himself too so we all of the students have gotten to know him quite well!
 Thank you for being awesome, Colin!

 Local market.
 The traffic in Thailand isn’t as bad as some people say it is.